FEZModding/FEZRepacker/README.md

 ## Credits

+This project uses:

-This project uses [ImageSharp](https://github.com/SixLabors/ImageSharp) for image-based assets in the conversion step.
+* [ImageSharp](https://github.com/SixLabors/ImageSharp) for image-based assets in the conversion step.
+* [SharpGTLF](https://github.com/vpenades/SharpGLTF) for 3D-based assets in the conversion step.

 ## Sources